 On their final swing through the South, the 47th served in Savannah, Georgia from 31 May to 4 June 1865 as part of the 3rd Brigade, Dwight’s Division, U.S. Department of the South, and at Charleston, South Carolina beginning in June.
 While at Charleston, Colonel John Peter Shindel Gobin served as the Judge Advocate General of the U.S. Department of the South.
 According to Hamersly, “All the courts having been suspended, [Gobin] was the only judicial officer in that city during the reconstruction period.”

-Shipped north via a stormy sea voyage, followed by a train trip to Philadelphia, Gobin finally, officially received his Honorable Discharge papers at Camp Cadwalader on 9 January 1866.
+Shipped north via a stormy sea voyage, followed by a train trip to Philadelphia, Gobin finally received his honorable discharge papers at Camp Cadwalader on 9 January 1866, and was sent home to his family and friends.

 J. P. S. Gobin had met Annie while stationed with the 47th Pennsylvania Volunteers at Fort Taylor in Key West.
 Although a 1913 Lebanon Daily News article reported that they met while he was recuperating from illness at the fort’s hospital, where Annie was helping to care for soldiers, a 1910 Reading Eagle interview with Major William Gausler, a fellow commanding officer from Gobin’s days with the 47th Pennsylvania, gave the following account: